AcademySoftwareFoundation/MaterialX/documentSerializer.md

 ## Examples

-The following are some example serializer derivations.
+The following examples demonstrate other possible serializer extensions.

 ### C++ HTTP Reader Class

 - The following example shows extensions for both the options and reader interface classes.
-- We add both MaterialX and ZIP formats as possible data formats.
+- We add both MaterialX and ZIP formats as possible data formats, though only the MaterialX logic is shown.

 **Use Case**
+- This could be used to read MaterialX documents or packaged zip assets from remote material repositories such as `ambientCG`, `PolyHaven`, `GPUOpen`, `PhysicallyBased` etc.
-- One issue with embedding into code into core is that there is a need to add an explicit build time dependency on the C++ `CURL` library.
+- One issue with embedding this code into the core is that there is a need to add an explicit build time dependency -- in this case in the form of the C++ `CURL` library.
-- An extension can separate this dependency and only include it when needed.
+- An extension can separate this dependency and only include it as needed.

 ```c++
 // C++ http loader.